 What have you achieved so far?

 *We have achieved a lot!
 We have incorporated as a cooperative business, and we have over 2,000 interested neighbors so far.
 We have spread the word about our organization throughout Bay Ridge and attracted the attention of local politicians and community leaders.
-In 2012 we began selling food at our bi-weekly food distributions.
+In 2012 we began selling food at our bi-weekly food markets.
 We have received 2 financial grants and continue to apply for more support.
 The official membership campaign began September 14 2009 and currently we have 280 committed members.

 Where will the co-op be located?